Guide: Creating a new OpenActive Vocabulary

 • VOCAB_NAME is the name of the vocabulary, and should be of the form "X List".

-• VOCAB_PROPERTY is the name of the property in the or that references this SKOS vocabulary, e.g. "activity" or "beta:placeType".
+• VOCAB_PROPERTY is the name of the property in the OpenActive Namespace or Beta Namespace that references this SKOS vocabulary, e.g. "activity" or "beta:placeType".

 • VOCAB_DRAFT should be set to true if the property is in the Beta Namespace,